Ultravisor/ultravisor/docs/development/profiling.md

 <!--
 SPDX-FileCopyrightText: 2025 Supabase <support@supabase.io>
+SPDX-FileCopyrightText: 2025 Łukasz Niemier <~@hauleth.dev>

 SPDX-License-Identifier: Apache-2.0
+SPDX-License-Identifier: EUPL-1.2
 -->

-Profiling of the Supabase can be done using [eFlambé][eflambe] project.
+Profiling of the Ultravisor can be done using [eFlambé][eflambe] project.

 Example profiling session looks like: